Trump lauds ouster of Syria’s al-Assad as ‘unfriendly takeover’ by Turkiye

 “It was a recap call more than anything else,” Trump added of his talk with Netanyahu.

-He did not say when he spoke with the prime minister, but Netanyahu’s office had previously reported the two men spoke on Saturday.
+He did not say when he spoke with the prime minister, but Netanyahu’s office said the two men spoke on Saturday.

 Russia-Ukraine